 Nominations for Committee

-Nominations for officers and members of the committee must be submitted not less than 28 days before the AGM.
-There is currently one vacancy on the committee.
 Any member of HealthWatch can nominate an officer or ordinary member for the committee.
-Nominations should be seconded by another member, accompanied by a letter from the person nominated to state s/he accepts, and sent to the Secretary, Prof David Bender or by post to 8 Eagle Close, AMERSHAM HP6 6TD before September 30th.
+Nominations should be seconded by another member, accompanied by an email from the person nominated to state s/he accepts, and sent to the Secretary, Roger Fisken before Wednesday 08 September.